 PLATO & POLITICAL LANGUAGE

-Did Plato develop the language of dialogue to supplement existing public discourse with a novel concept of political deliberation?
 Plato’s critical appraisal of poetry, rhetoric, and sophistry is well-documented, as is his employment of the dialogue form to challenge the social and political relevance of prominent intellectuals such as Gorgias, Prodicus, and Protagoras.
 However, Plato’s own discursive preference, sometimes labeled dialectic, is rarely taken to matter for his political interests.
 Commonly identified as the antithesis of eristic discourse or discursive competition, Plato’s political commitments to dialectic – characterized by shared deliberation, joint inquiry, and consensual ideals – are yet to be thoroughly identified and described.
-The purpose of this symposium is to explore this topic, discuss the difference between eristic and dialectic discourse, to ask why collaborative deliberation is often favored over competitive, and to reinvigorate Plato’s relevance for questions about the nature of public deliberation.
+The purpose of this symposium is to explore this topic, discuss the difference between eristic and dialectic discourse, ask why collaborative deliberation is often favored over competitive, and to reinvigorate Plato’s relevance for questions about the nature of public deliberation.

 Wednesday 15th of April